 How Do I Choose A Hair Serum?

-As the years go by, the volume and shine associated with young-looking hair may be replaced by brittle, fine, and dull hair normally linked to aging.
-This transformation is a result of environmental and genetic influences that affect your hair shaft and follicle cells.
+As the years go by, the volume and shine associated with young-looking hair may be replaced by brittle, fine, and dull hair, generally linked to aging.
+This transformation results from environmental and genetic influences that affect your hair shaft and follicle cells.

 Many brands use ingredients that may improve certain hair types and do little for others.
-It is important to find a product suited for the changing qualities of your aging hair.
-For superior results, choose a hair serum with powerful ingredients designed especially for you.
+It is crucial to find a product suited to the changing qualities of your aging hair.
+Choose a hair serum with powerful ingredients designed especially for you for superior results.

 What Is Hair Serum?